 Apply PowerPoint Design Principles to Your Next Presentation

 That's it!
 We covered the basics of effective PowerPoint presentation design.
 You've just learned how design PowerPoint (PPT) slides.
 As a key takeaway, remember that good design is often subtle.
 The best design is typically invisible.

 Instead of trying to design everything, keep it simple and focus on a process that works for you.
 For example, design a few layouts you could use.
 Only use animations where it makes sense.
 Keep your colors simple.

 If you lack time, I recommend starting from a professional PPT template and customizing it to your needs.

-Here are some excellent PowerPoint templates to take a look at on Envato Elements, where you can download unlimited presentation designs, web templates, and graphic assets for a single monthly fee.
-Or, discover more trending PowerPoint template designs on GraphicRiver.
+Here are some excellent PowerPoint templates to look at on Envato Elements.
+Download unlimited presentation designs.
+Download web templates, and graphic assets for a single monthly fee.
+Or discover more trending PowerPoint template designs on GraphicRiver.

 Designing is much easier if you don't make it unnecessarily difficult for yourself.

 Subscribe below and we’ll send you a weekly email summary of all new Business tutorials.
 Never miss out on learning about the next big thing.Update me weekly